 Which personal data do we process, and for what purposes do we process personal data?

-Regardless of which hotel you stay in, your personal data will be stored in (i) centralized systems which are under the control of Europe Hotels Private Collection and accessible for authorized staff of Park Hotels, and (ii) local systems controlled solely by the relevant Park Hotels.
+Regardless of which hotel you stay in, your personal data will be stored in (i) centralized systems which are under the control of Sircle Collection and accessible for authorized staff of Park Hotels, and (ii) local systems controlled solely by the relevant Park Hotels.
 We want to get to know you, because that enables us to make your stay more pleasant, so you may one day decide to return to our hotels.
 We collect, store and process personal data at two different stages: (i) before you decide to stay in one of our hotels and (ii) when you stay or have stayed in one of our hotels.

 - Before you decide to stay in one of our hotels